MaggotHATE/Llama_chat/README.md

 ## Features

 * Two versions: gguf and ggmlv3
-* Settings managements through a config.json file
+* Model settings management through config.json file
+* UI settings management through chatConfig.json file
 * Global and per-model settings
+* Quick model select according to config.json
 * "Templates" (prompts) with a separate .json file to store, load and quickly use in chat ui.
 * Assignable folders for models and prompt files
 * Quick select of prompt files before loading a model
-* Quick model select according to config.json
 * Prompts history within one session

 ## Building